pestphp/docs/plugins/parallel.md

 you can drastically reduce the time it takes to run large test suites.

 **Source code**: [github.com/pestphp/pest-plugin-parallel](https://github.com/pestphp/pest-plugin-parallel)

+<a name="requirements"></a>
+## Requirements

+Before you get started with parallel, make sure you have the following packages installed:

+- `pestphp/pest` v1.16.0 or higher
+- `nunomaduro/collision` v5.8.0 or higher

+Additionally, if you are using the Laravel framework, you should make sure you're running `v8.55.0` or higher.

 <a name="installation"></a>
 ## Installation